eldimious/throw-http-errors/README.md

 ## Example

-In order to init it, you should use a config.
-The config should have a structure like this:
+In order to use it you need to require the module and then just throw a custom error:

 ```javascript
 const express = require('express');